Phisto/LAME/README.md

 ## Overview

-This is a mirror of the [LAME](https://lame.sourceforge.io) 3.99.5 source and will build a dynamic framework for macOS.
+This is a mirror of the [LAME](https://lame.sourceforge.io) 3.100 source and will build a dynamic framework for macOS.

 It is slightly tuned to address some XCode warnings and uses the project settings recommended by XCode.

+The framework will build with its [config file](https://github.com/Phisto/LAME/blob/master/lame-source/config.h) created on my developer machine.
+It should be valid for most current Apple computers, but you can create your own config file from source (run configure) an replace the provided one.

 ## Requirements